 - The Community "Block Party": For a well-known community leader, the family organizes a celebration of life in a local park.
 They hire food trucks, set up a "Memory Curator" station with digital tablets for recording stories, and encourage guests to wear the deceased’s favorite color (bright orange).

-In my work as a death doula, I see families fall into the same traps during the planning process.
+Families often fall into the same traps during the planning process.
 Being aware of these can save you significant stress.

 - Waiting Too Long: While the lack of a body allows for flexibility, waiting more than 6 months to hold a service can result in lower turnout and a loss of community momentum.